 Marla is a Montana native who became HOV’s Executive Director in 2015.
 Her career in nonprofit leadership spans more than 30 years and includes positions with both grassroots organizations as well as national nonprofit organizations where she led the administration, finance, communications, public policy and development functions.
 She holds a Master’s Degree in Organizational Management and is a Certified Fundraising Executive (CFRE).
-Marla and her husband Carl live in Bozeman with their two amazing dogs Tilly and Koda (both HOV Alum).
+Marla and her husband Carl live in Bozeman with their amazing HOV Alum, Tilly.

 Volunteer and Outreach Manager-Kristin Sherwood

 Kristin grew up in Bozeman and her association with HOV started years ago when she was a cat cuddler at the old shelter.
 She graduated from Seattle Pacific University and moved back to Bozeman to pursue a career in nonprofits.
 Most recently, she served as the Family Resource Specialist for the Yellowstone Boys and Girls Ranch where she recruited, trained and licensed volunteers to provide therapeutic foster care.
-Kristin manages the HOV volunteer program as well as our outreach and humane education programs.
-In her spare time, she loves hanging out with her dog Chief.
+Kristin joined the HOV team in 2019 and manages our volunteer program as well as our social media, outreach and humane education programs.
+In her spare time, she loves hanging out with her dogs Chief and Odin (HOV alum).